watkajtys/squidbot/docs/Module_6_ROS2_Migration.md

     *   In the callback, run the PID update and publish to `/cmd_motor`.

 ### **Deliverable**
-*   A working ROS2 launch file that starts the driver and controller.
+*   A working ROS 2 launch file that starts the driver and controller.
 *   `ros2 topic echo /cmd_motor` showing live data.

 ---